HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/connections/configuration/cfg_portal_to_work_with_cnx_in_sc/establishing_sso/config_sso_browser_access_sc4sb.md

 If you enable a Service Provider Initiated Authentication Flow, the following scenario occurs the first time that a user clicks a URL that points to the web user interface for HCL Connections in SmartCloud for Social Business:

-!!! note
-    The user is not yet authenticated with HCL Connections in SmartCloud for Social Business.
+**Note:** The user is not yet authenticated with HCL Connections in SmartCloud for Social Business.

 1. In the prompt that opens, the user selects **Use My Organization's Login Page**.
 2. The user specifies their email address.